As I climb the hill, away from the bay, the sun breaks through the heavy cloud. For a moment, the woodland comes rushing back to life.

 What's left of those stone walls aren't just piles of rock though.
 They were homes.
 They were built, and maintained, and cherished.
+They were loved.

 In an age before modern building techniques, these stones were carried, cut and placed, by hand, to forge together a community.
 Who were the people that slept under those long-gone roofs?
 What did they dream about?
 Where did they go?

 I can't help but think of heartfelt goodbyes as the people of Glenan slowly left this place a century ago.
 Friends, neighbours and families going their separate ways in search of a better life.
 One by one making their way out until that final man took his last walk into the woods.